 - Soft and chewy, not hard and crispy like prepackaged cookies.

 Ingredient Notes and Substitutions

 - Quick Cooking Oatmeal - Quick oats are not the same as instant oats.
-If all you have is rolled oats or old-fashioned oats just pulse the oats a few times in a food processor or blender until they look like quick cooking oats and go ahead and sub them for the quick cooking ones.
-Steel cut oats are not recommended for this recipe.
+If all you have is rolled oats or old-fashioned oats, just pulse the oats a few times in a food processor or blender until they look like quick-cooking oats, and go ahead and substitute them for the quick-cooking ones.
+Steel-cut oats are not recommended for this recipe.

 Step by Step Instructions

 - Lightly spray your cookie sheets with non-stick cooking spray or line them with parchment paper.

 - Measure the shortening, brown sugar, and white sugar into a large bowl or the mixing bowl of a stand mixer fitted with the paddle attachment and cream them together.